Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Traveling Subject

 \subsubsection{End-to-end mapping}

 Based on paired training data, Dewey et al. proposed DeepHarmony \citep{RN36}, a U-Net-based harmonization framework.
 In their study, 12 subjects were scanned on two different scanners using protocols (e.g., T1, T2, PD, and FLAIR) with varying parameters.
-Prior to end-to-end learning, extensive preprocessing steps were applied to the multi-scanner data, including bias field correction, resolution enhancement, image registration, and gain correction.
-Three separate U-Nets were trained on axial, sagittal, and coronal slices, respectively, and final 3D volume reconstruction was achieved by voxel-wise median fusion across the three orientations.
-Finally, DeepHarmony was shown to substantially reduce inter-protocol volumetric discrepancies in longitudinal MRI datasets of patients with multiple sclerosis.
+U-Net was then directly trained to learn an image-to-image mapping between paired images acquired from the two sites.
+DeepHarmony was shown to substantially reduce inter-protocol volumetric discrepancies in longitudinal MRI datasets of patients with multiple sclerosis.